What Is Unified Communications? Key Benefits and Use Cases

 Evolution of unified communications

 The earlier convention of sales and marketing had businesses on the sled of market failure.
-The inability to measure touchpoints, missed inbound calls, and sloth investment of sales teams made the process extremely difficult.
+The inability to measure touchpoints missed inbound calls, and the sloth investment of sales teams made the process extremely difficult.
 The customer could never get what was required due to the gap in communication and collaboration.

 Initially, companies liaised with cloud telephony services and marketing agencies to scale consumer communication.
 Different verticals of a department didn't have a common platform to send, receive, and manage lead data.
 This led to a unanimous clutter, where the business ended up losing the leads.